DomiKamu/Ohmer/docs/modules/Metriks/Manual.md

 Voltmeter have two options:

-- The **Metering** behavior (choices between **Realtime** for realtime voltage measurements, **Minimum** keep the minimum registered voltage, **Maximum** on the same principle but maximum, and **Median** from max. to min. registered voltages).
+- The **Metering** behavior (choices between **Realtime** for realtime voltage measurements, **Minimum** registers the minimum voltage, **Maximum** registers the maximum voltage, and **Median** a median between max. and min. registered voltages).
-- The number of displayed decimals, may be **Auto** (the module selects how many decimals it can display), and **0** to **3** in case you'll want always decimals (even if they're 0).
+- The number of displayed decimals, may be **Auto** (the module selects how many decimals it can display), and **0** to **3** in case you'll want always a specific number of displayed decimals.

-In order to change options, simply press the **OPT.** button: now its red LED is blinking, and the first option you'll can edit also is blinking at the bottom of DMD... for voltmeter, the first option is "Metering":
+In order to change options, simply press the **OPT.** button: now the red LED is blinking, and the first option you'll can edit is blinking too at the bottom of the DMD... for voltmeter, the first option is "Metering":

 ![](_img/Metriks_05.png)

-While red **OPT.** LED (and bottom line on DMD) is blinking, just rotate the continuous encoder...
+While **OPT.** LED (and bottom line on DMD) is blinking, just rotate the continuous encoder:

-- Clockwise, to select next possible choice (or to increase the display value) for option.
+- Clockwise, to select next possible choice for the option.
-- Counter-clockwise to select previous possible choice (or to decrease the displayed value).
+- Counter-clockwise to select previous possible choice.

-Now, by pressing OPT. button once again, the second option, number of decimals, can be changed.
+Now, by pressing OPT. button once again, the second option, number of decimals, can be changed if you want.

 For *Decimals*, you'll can choose either from "0" to "3", or "Auto" (default is "Auto"), by rotating the continous encoder:

 ![](_img/Metriks_03.png)

 When done, press the OPT. button to exit options and return to production (because it was the last option).
+The **OPT** LED is off.

-Also, when blinking, if you don't touch either the continuous encoder / button, a 10-seconds timeout will automatically return to production.
+Also, when blinking, if you don't touch either the continuous encoder or **OPT** button, a 10-seconds timeout will automatically return to production.

 ![](_img/Metriks_04.png)